Finland at the 1908 Summer Olympics: Gymnastics

 Three groups of gymnasts travelled to the Games from Finland.
 The 26-man main group took part in the team event and 5 men in the individual artistic event.
 Viipurin Reipas also sent an exhibition team.
 The Finnish overall result was considered satisfactory.

 Shooting

 Rifle

 The Finnish shooting team performed poorly against expectations and returned in disgrace.
-The captain of the shooting team, Axel Fredrik Londen, explained in an article that the Finnish shooters could only afford an inferior number of practice shots and inferior gun powder.
+The captain of the shooting team, Axel Fredrik Londen, explained in an article that the Finnish shooters could only afford an inferior number of practice shots and inferior gunpowder.
 There also was an import ban on modern bullets and rifles in Finland.
-Lauri Kolho blamed the fiasco on antiquated gun powder and bullets further impaired by a strong crosswind.
+Lauri Kolho blamed the fiasco on antiquated gunpowder and bullets further impaired by a strong crosswind.